Invisalign Start at $2999. For More Information - Call us at 408-720-0900

 It is generally recommended that you remove wisdom teeth when they are impacted or are difficult to clean and maintain, before problems set in.
 Sunnyvale dentist Dr. Bhavna Gupta has seen many situations where the molars in front of the wisdom teeth (that were not taken out on time) were affected and required expensive and difficult treatments.

-Most of our procedures last anywhere from 1-2 hours.
+Generally, wisdom teeth removal procedures last anywhere from 1-2 hours.

-Normally you will be able to return to school/work 48 hours after your surgery, as long as you have not experienced any complications.
+Wisdom teeth removal recovery time, normally you will be able to return to school/work 48 hours after your surgery, as long as you have not experienced any complications.
 In fact, you can even return to taking part in athletic activities within 7-14 days.

 In most cases, our patients do have stitches after their surgery.
 Dr. Bhavna Gupta often uses absorbable stitches that will dissolve on their own.
 Occasionally Non-absorbable types of stitches are used.
 Dr. Bhavna Gupta will remove these stitches for you at the time of your follow-up appointment.